svaderia/Fan_Control_System/README.md

 # Running the Design model

-* The `FCS.dsn` file has to be opened in Proteus 7 professional (ISIS 7)
+* The `FanControl.dsn` file has to be opened in Proteus 7 professional (ISIS 7)
-* Compile the assembly code in DOSBOX using `ml main.asm`.
+* Compile the assembly code in DOSBOX using `ml MAINS.asm`.
-* The compilation will result in a new machine level code with the name `main.com`
+* The compilation will result in a new machine level code with the name `MAINS.com`
-* Double click on the 8086 processor in the design, browse from the code text box to the `main.com` and select it.
+* Double click on the 8086 processor in the design, browse from the code text box to the `MAINS.com` and select it.
 * Run the simulation using the play button provided in ISIS 7.